Infectious Diseases Statement

 Applicants for Admission to the Program

-Students enrolled in the Dental Hygiene Program may be exposed to bloodborne pathogens via blood and body fluids.
-Although there are no documented cases of occupational spread of HIV to dental workers, students enrolled in the Dental Hygiene Program must recognize that the potential does exist for transmission of bloodborne and other infectious diseases during patient care activities.
+Students enrolled in the Dental Programs may be exposed to bloodborne pathogens via blood and body fluids.
+Although there are no documented cases of occupational spread of HIV to dental workers, students enrolled in the Dental Programs must recognize that the potential does exist for transmission of bloodborne and other infectious diseases during patient care activities.
 The risk of HIV disease transmission from dental patients to members of the dental team is extremely low, however, there is a small potential.
 The Americans with Disabilities Act (ADA) and other anti-discrimination laws prohibit discrimination against patients with disabilities including those with HIV; therefore, students are required to treat all patients assigned, regardless of whether the patient has a blood borne infectious disease recognizing that students will utilize current infection control recommendations and information on the diseases.
 Refusal to treat any patient may affect the student’s academic success.

 No students will be allowed to render care to patients in any setting until he/she has been instructed in infection control following OSHA guidelines.
 Students must demonstrate competence using standard precautions in a laboratory setting, prior to any patient care.
 Faculty supervision will be provided throughout the laboratory and clinical phases of education to continually monitor the safety of students and use of standard precautions for both students and patients.